 However, if your children are still minors, you need to take additional steps if you choose to name them.
 A life insurance company will not release a policy payout to a child who has not reached the “age of majority” (typically 18 or 21 depending upon the state).

 If a minor becomes the beneficiary of a life insurance payout, then the decision regarding what to do with the proceeds is in the hands of the probate court.
-There, they will name a guardian for the minor’s estate, and the guardian retains oversight over the estate and its money until the child reaches the age of majority.
-It’s not an ideal scenario because there are fees associated with the court overseeing the distribution of assets.
+There, they will name a guardian for the minor’s estate, and the guardian retains oversight over the estate and its money until the child reaches the legal age of majority.
+It’s not an ideal scenario because there are fees associated with the court overseeing the distribution of inherited assets.
 The process and its associated costs could prevent the money from being utilized the ways you envisioned.

 So, how can you overcome this obstacle to ensure that your minor children receive the payout?

 List a custodian

 You must assign a custodian for the kids.
 In our application process at Haven Life, if you designate a minor beneficiary of life insurance, we require a custodian to be named in order to complete your application and set up the life insurance policy.
 It’s a common practice in the life insurance industry, as minors are not allowed to be listed as direct beneficiaries.